 Internal combustion engines

 Internal combustion engines (IC engines) are pretty ubiquitous today.
 They power cars, lawnmowers, helicopters, and so on.
+The biggest IC engine can generate 109,000 HP to power a ship that moves 20,000 containers.
 IC engines derive energy from fuel burned inside a specialized area of the system called a combustion chamber.
 The process of combustion generates reaction products (exhaust) with a much greater total volume than that of the reactants combined (fuel and oxidizer).
 This expansion is the actual bread and butter of IC engines — this is what actually provides the motion.
 Heat is only a byproduct of combustion and represents a wasted part of the fuel’s energy store, because it doesn’t actually provide any physical work.

 IC engines are differentiated by the number of ‘strokes’ or cycles each piston makes for a full rotation of the crankshaft.
 Most common today are four-stroke engines, which break down the combustion reaction in four steps:

 Induction or injection of a fuel-air mix (the carburate) into the combustion chamber.

 Ignition by a spark plug or compression — fuel goes boom.